gchattopadhyaya/JavaScriptHomework/README.md

 2. CSS, Images, data.js were existing homework files.

 3. Output file - File with screenshot taken in my local computer.

+# How to run the project?
+1. Download the entire repo in you local machine.
+2. Double Click on index.html